 Nursing home patients deserve to be treated with dignity.

-We’ve help many families whose loved ones have been victims of abuse in nursing homes.
+We’ve helped many families whose loved ones have been victims of abuse in nursing homes.

 We expect nursing homes and assisted living facilities to care for our loved ones as much as we would.
 But sometimes, they don’t.
 Nursing home abuse or neglect can occur in many different ways, and when it does, the devastating result could mean permanent injury or death inflicted on your loved one.
 It’s horrifying to find out that a family member has been injured, abused, or even killed by the people who were supposed to be caring for them.